-If you’re using an electric heater, you’ll need to turn off the circuit breaker.
+If you’re using an electric heater, you will need to turn off the circuit breaker.
 If you leave it on, air may come into contact with the heater’s heating element and burn it out.

-With a gas heater, look for the vacation setting and turn the gas control valve to it.
+With a gas heater, look for the vacation setting and set the gas control valve to it.
 You can also turn the control valve to the lowest setting on the heater.
-Turning it off completely means you’ll have to light the pilot afresh.
+Turning it off completely means you will need to relight the pilot.

 2. Look for the Anode Rod

-If you have the owner’s manual handy, you can find it from there.
-On most models, it’s located on top of the heater and may look like a hexagonal plug nut head.
-It may also be concealed under a plastic cap.
+If you have the owner’s manual to hand, you can find the anode rode’s location from there.
+On most models, it’s located on top of the heater and might look like a hexagonal plug nut head.
+It could also be concealed under a plastic cap.

 On some heaters, the sacrificial rod may be connected to the hot water outlet port.
-For the purposes of this article, we’ll be looking at anode rods located on top of the heater or on the side.
+For the purposes of this article, we will focus on anode rods located on top of the heater or on the side.

-Close the cold water supply, or the main inlet supply.
-Then, open the hot water faucet closest to you.
-This helps release pressure from the tank by allowing air inside, breaking the vacuum so you and do the next step.
+Close the cold water supply or the main inlet supply.
+Then, open the nearest hot water faucet.
+This helps to release pressure from the tank by allowing air inside, breaking the vacuum before the next step.

 4. Drain Water Heater

-Connect the garden hose to the drain outlet at the bottom of the heater and extend the hose to a plumbing drain or outside your house.
-For the water to drain out of the heater, the hose must be lower than the level of water inside the heater.
+Connect the garden hose to the drain outlet at the bottom of the heater and extend the hose to a drain or somewhere outside your house.
+For the water to drain from the heater, the hose must be lower than the water level inside the heater.

-The water that comes out of the heater is very hot and may exceed 125 degrees Fahrenheit.
+The water that comes from the heater is very hot and could exceed 125 degrees Fahrenheit.
 Ensure that no one is in contact with the hosepipe or exposed to the water as it’s being drained.

-Heaters with anode rods located at the top should be drained until the level of water is beneath the rod.
+Heaters with anode rods at the top should be drained until the water level is below the rod.
 Those with anode rods on the side will require draining until the water level is lower than the anode rod port.

-Once you’re done, shut the drain valve and remove the hose.
+Once you’re done, close the drain valve and remove the hose.

 5. Loosen the Anode

 If the anode rod is concealed by a plastic cap, use a flat blade screwdriver to remove the cap and expose the anode head.
-Now use a wrench to carefully remove the anode.
+Then, use a wrench to carefully remove the anode.

-Anode rods that have been kept in the heater for several years may be harder to remove.
-Have someone hold the heater in place as you try to extract it.
-This will keep you from damaging any pipe connections which will cause leaks.
+Anode rods that have been left in the heater for several years may be harder to remove.
+Have someone hold the heater in place as you try to extract the rod.
+This will prevent you from damaging any pipe connections that could cause leaks.

 Use a breaker bar to provide the leverage needed to break the seal.